Regret Bounds for Noise-Free Cascaded Kernelized Bandits: Problem Setup

-\textbf{Surrogate GP model.} As is common in kernelized bandit problems, our algorithms employ a surrogate Bayesian GP model for $f\in\Hc_k(B)$.
-For $f$ sampled from the prior with zero mean and kernel $k$, given a sequence of points $(\xbf_1,\dots,\xbf_t)$ and their noise-free observations $\mathbf{y}_t=(y_1,\dots,y_t)$ up to time $t$, the posterior distribution of $f$ is a GP with mean and variance given by \cite{rasmussen06}
+As is common in kernelized bandit problems, our algorithms employ a surrogate Bayesian GP model for $f\in\Hc_k(B)$.
+For prior with zero mean and kernel $k$, given a sequence of points $(\xbf_1,\dots,\xbf_t)$ and their noise-free observations $\mathbf{y}_t=(y_1,\dots,y_t)$ up to time $t$, the posterior distribution of the function is a GP with mean and variance given by \cite{rasmussen2006gaussian}

 where $\mathbf{k}_t(\xbf) = [k(\xbf, \xbf_i)]_{i=1}^{t}\in\RR^{t\times 1}$ and $\mathbf{K}_t = [k(\xbf_i, \xbf_j)]_{i,j=1}^t\in\RR^{t\times t}$.
 The following lemma shows that the posterior confidence region defined with parameter $B$ is always deterministically valid. \begin{lem}\textup{\citep[Corollary 3.11]{kanagawa2018gaussian}} For $f\in\Hc_k(B)$, let $\mu_t(\xbf)$ and $\sigma_t(\xbf)^2$ denote the posterior mean and variance based on $t$ points $(\xbf_1,\dots,\xbf_t)$ and their noise-free observations $(y_1,\dots,y_t)$ using \eqref{eq:mean} and \eqref{eq:var}.
 Then, it holds for all $\xbf\in\Xc$ that